NRTC AUTOMATION BLOG | INDUSTRIAL ROBOTS AND AUTOMATION

 The Pepper robot by SoftBank Robotics is another example of entertainment, although it is hoped to be used by businesses to redirect customers and answer questions.
 Pepper can communicate like a human, understanding emotions and tone of voice.
 Interviews with Pepper show the humor a robot can have.

-Also, the first artificial intelligence robot actor named Erica will star in a $70 million sci-fi movie called in 2021.
+Also, the first artificial intelligence robot actor named Erica will star in a $70 million sci-fi movie called b in 2021.

 As robots develop, their ability to amaze us will evolve into even more incredible projects.